TylorS/reginn/README.md

 to associate other types with a name and optionally an abbreviation to that name.
 We do that here by calling `alias('output', 'o')`.

-Secondly we wrap that alias inside of Ragnar's `flag()` function.
+Secondly we wrap that alias inside of Reginn's `flag()` function.
 This creates our second type introduced here: [`Flag`](#flag).
 A Flag is mechanism for creating options that change or define the behavior of your applications.